syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 ### Assign the resource objects to appointment business object

-You can associate scheduler `ResourceMapping` to the custom appointment by mapping resource `Id` in the `ResourceIdCollection` property of `AppointmentMapping`.
-Custom appointments associated with the scheduler resources will be displayed when `ResourceGroupType` set as `Resource` or `Date`.
-You can also assign resources to recurrence appointments.
+You can associate the scheduler `ResourceMapping` to the custom appointment by mapping the resource `Id` in the `ResourceIdCollection` property of `AppointmentMapping`.
+The custom appointments associated with the scheduler resources will be displayed when the `ResourceGroupType` is set to `Resource` or `Date`.
+You can also assign resources to the recurrence appointments.

 {% tabs %}
 {% highlight c# %}